xen-troops/meta-xt-prod-devel-rpi5/README.md

 root@generic-armv8-xt-domu:~# ip addr add dev enX0 192.168.0.2/24
 ```

-To test connection run the following command:
+To test the connection run the following command:
 ```
 ping -c 3 192.168.0.1
 ```

-The output should be like that:
+The expected result should be:

 ```
 root@generic-armv8-xt-domu:~# ping -c 3 192.168.0.1